 An earlier study tested a similar video in dementia patients, while this most recent study looked at patients with malignant glioma and was published in the Journal of Clinical Oncology last year.1 Volandes believes that the use of video to describe in pictures what end-of-life options truly entail may one day be a "standard of care."

-Volandes, who also completed a fellowship in medical ethics and serves on the Partners Health Care general ethics committee in Boston, tells Medical Ethics Advisor that during medical school, he "took a year off to do documentary filmmaking.
+Volandes, who also completed a fellowship in medical ethics and serves on the Partners Health Care general ethics committee in Boston, says that during medical school, he "took a year off to do documentary filmmaking.
 After my third year, I realized that a lot of the discussions we were having on end-of-life were difficult to express using words.
 What I meant by those words and what my patient understood by those words were often two very different things."

 "[Patients] would think of these very different realities, because on those programs, over 90% of people actually survive CPR, where in the advanced state of various diseases, the vast majority of people do not survive," Volandes says.